neuefische/web-exercises/templates/js/README.md

 # This is a new JavaScript project.

-This project was created from the neue fische js starter.
+This project was created from the neue fische js template.

 ## Development